 The program consists of a structured 12-month mentoring plan of activities and objectives, guidelines for success, and tools for the mentor and mentee.
 Using the six mentoring principles, mentor behaviors utilize an evidence-based practice (EBP) approach toward fostering a mentoring culture.
 To effectively implement this program, unit-level mentoring champions are utilized throughout the organization to assist with support of mentors, linking of mentors and mentees, and maintaining the evidence-based integrity of the program.

 The Pediatric Nurse Residency Program transitions new graduates into our highly specialized pediatric environment.
 The 12-month residency program provides you a thorough introduction to our specialized pediatric environment and includes:

 - Specialty-specific classes

 - Orientation at the bedside with a team of preceptors

-Hands-on training of clinical skills is front-loaded in the program to increase confidence at the bedside.
-Later classes include important transition topics like cultivating a healthy work culture, building resilience, addressing moral distress, educating patients and families, and growing your career at Children’s.
+- Classes with tips on easing your transition, covering topics like cultivating a healthy work culture, building resilience, addressing moral distress, educating patients and families, developing leadership skills, and growing your career at Children’s

 If selected to interview and move forward in the application process, applicants will conduct a digital interview, initial phone screen with a recruiter, face-to-face department interviews and a unit shadow.